 The Department of Neuroscience offers a rigorous program leading to the MS degree in Integrative Neuroscience.
 The MS program is designed for completion in two full-time consecutive semesters.
+However, students can also be admitted on a part-time basis.
 The curriculum includes an extensive integrated overview of neuroscience, statistics, experimental design, and technical approaches.
 The integrative neuroscience degree can be complimented by the addition of one of two concentrations; integrative neuroscience with a concentration in science policy or integrative neuroscience with a concentration in laboratory research.
 Thirty credits are required for the Masters degree with 11 of those credits coming from electives or a combination of research and electives.

-- MS program is a two semester program
+- MS program is designed as a two semester full-time program

 - 30 credits are required

-- Students can also choose an area of concentration:
+- Students can choose an area of concentration: